addyosmani/visibly.js/README.md

 }
 ```

-## Compatibility
+## Compatibility & Size

-visibly has been tested with Google Chrome 12, 13 (beta), 14 (nightly), Opera 9.5, Firefox 5.0, Firefox 4.0, Internet Explorer 8.0, 9.0 and 10PP2.
+visibly is approx. 1.35KB (minified) and has been tested with Google Chrome 12, 13 (beta), 14 (nightly), Opera 9.5, Firefox 5.0, Firefox 4.0, Internet Explorer 8.0, 9.0 and 10PP2.
 I don't currently have the ability to test IE7 accurately, however I'll make a note regarding compatibility once it's been established.

 ## Coming soon